 The main source of exposure factors data is EPA’s Exposure Factors Handbook, or Handbook.
 Information from the Handbook and data and resources used in developing the recommendations provided in the Handbook may be accessed using the the tables provided on the About the Exposure Factors Handbook page.

-A summary of the recommended values from the Exposure Factors Handbook: 2011 Edition is provided in spreadsheet format (XLS) (1 pp, 77 K).
+Recommended values: A summary of the recommended values from the Exposure Factors Handbook: 2011 Edition and recent updates is provided in spreadsheet format (XLS)* (1 pp, 84 K).
 It is important to note that these recommendations are not legally binding on any U.S. EPA program and should be interpreted as suggestions that program offices or individual exposure assessors can consider and modify as needed.

 There are similar efforts in other countries that provide data on exposure factors.
 For example, the European Union developed the ExpoFacts database Exit which contains data from 30 European countries.
 Likewise, Japan developed the Japanese Exposure Factors Handbook Exit and Australia developed the Australian Exposure Factor Guide (PDF) (87 pp, 4.45 MB) Exit; these resources provide data specific to each country’s population.

 Calculating Exposure and Dose